Lattice-Driven Electronic Structure Reconstruction in the Commensurate CDW Phase of 1T-Ta$S_2$

+\textit{Results and Discussion}-~Bulk 1T-TaS$_2$ enters the commensurate CDW (CCDW) phase below 170 K, making direct experimental determination of the CCDW lattice parameters challenging \cite{PhysRevB.105.L081106}.
+To model this phase, we construct a $\sqrt{13}\times\sqrt{13}$ supercell containing 13 Ta and 26 S atoms and perform full structural relaxation of both atomic positions and lattice parameters starting from a slightly perturbed high-symmetry configuration.
+Upon relaxation, the system spontaneously stabilizes the Star-of-David (SOD) distortion, confirming an intrinsic lattice instability of the undistorted phase.
+The optimized supercell lattice constant is 11.98 \AA, and the shortest Ta–Ta bond within the SoD cluster is 3.135 \AA, reduced from 3.317 \AA\ in the high-symmetry phase.

 \textit{Commensurate Charge Density Wave States}: The CDW in 1T-Ta$S_2$ can exist in various commensurate phases, characterized by different periodicity.
 These phases include 4a, 4a+b, 5a, 6a, and more complex superlattice structures.
 Each commensurate CDW phase exhibits distinct electronic properties and ordering patterns.
 In this regard, x-ray scattering experiments revealed the formation of a 5a CDW phase with a periodicity of five times the lattice constant, leading to the formation of an unusual quasi-periodic superlattice \cite{PhysRevB.107.165115}.
 The CDW-induced structural reconstruction helps to observe the electronic modulations.
 Our obtained band structures for bulk and monolayer CCDW 1T-Ta$S_2$ phases are shown in Figure \ref{fig-2} and Figure \ref{fig-3}, respectively.
 The resulting minimizing forces and stress of structure relaxation are reconstructed as SOD phase.
 It shows the unit cell of the \textit{periodic lattice distortions (PLD)} and SOD clusters in the Ta plane (shown in Figure \ref{fig-4}).
 Here, the commensurate phase of the CDW phase can only be computationally accessible for periodic DFT simulations, thus we focus of the commensurate-CDW (CCDW) phase.
 Moreover, it is noticed that the superlattice unit cell contains maximum three types of non-equivalent Ta atoms.
 Here, a=$a_0$+3$b_0$ and b=4$a_0$-$b_0$ and c=$c_0$ are the three lattice vectors in the CCDW phase that form the superlattice with these \textit{in-plane} basis vectors.
 Here, $a_0$, $b_0$ and $c_0$ parameters follow the lattice vectors as per the hexagonal 1T-Cd$I_2$ type structure.
+Although phonon softening indicates lattice instability, we do not explicitly compute electron-phonon coupling matrix elements or mode-resolved coupling strengths.
+Therefore, the present results do not provide a quantitative description of the coupling mechanism and our conclusions are limited to structural and electronic reconstruction.